 - Not as much recoil reduction as other options

 Here’s a compact and slightly less expensive 9mm suppressor.
-The Ultima 9mm Suppressor is a good choice for budget-minded shooters who still want something that can deliver great suppression for typical 9mm pistols.
+The Ultima 9mm Suppressor is a good choice for budget-minded shooters who still want something that can deliver significant suppression for typical 9mm pistols.

 You’ll be able to quickly and easily adjust how the suppressor rotates onto your pistol, and you can also rotate the silencer to better suit your sight picture depending on how high the weapon’s sights sit on your gun.

 The 1.375″ diameter suppressor comes with a cone baffle stack that can easily be removed for maintenance without needing tons of tools.
 The baffle helps your ammunition move out smoothly, improving accuracy for every shot.

-The overall suppressor is made with stainless steel and has a nitride finish that ensures long-term durability and corrosion resistance, paired with a stainless steel blast baffle.
-It is a little long at 9.5″ so be sure that it’ll fit with your firearm before finalizing a purchase.
+The suppressor body is stainless steel and has a nitride finish that ensures long-term durability and corrosion resistance, paired with a stainless steel blast baffle.
+It is a little long at 9.5″, so be sure that this longer 9mm suppressor will fit with your firearm before finalizing a purchase.

 - Can easily be rotated for a good sight picture